News and Information

 The newly updated PKD handbook is now available!
 The revised handbook has undergone extensive reviews and updating by PKD experts.
 Topics include PKD signs and symptoms, diet and nutrition, kidney failure, transplantation and more.

 Chapter meetings are another opportunity for you to have your questions and concerns about PKD addressed.
 We will do our best to provide you with answers or direct you to someone that can assist you.
 Everyone is welcome!

-If you are interested in attending or have questions about the event please email our Volunteer Chapter Coordinator Kristee at firstname.lastname@example.org.
+For any questions about the Chapter, please contact our Volunteer Chapter Coordinator Kristee at email@example.com.

 Pittsburgh Walk for PKD

 Thank you for Joining us for the 2015 Pittsburgh Walk for PKD!

 We had a great time connecting with everyone.
 Check back soon for information on the 2016 Pittsburgh Walk for PKD!

 Sign Up to Receive Information From Your Chapter